 Social media has made reputational risk scenarios even more dangerous for businesses as consumers can quickly (and easily) take to their accounts and share negative experiences with global audiences.
 In addition, breaking news sources can also easily disseminate information on multiple platforms.

 With reputational risk you're up against several battles including speed, reach, and optics.
 However, there are several types of risk and each one comes with its own risk management strategy.
 Next, let's look at these types of risk and what makes each potentially damaging to the reputation of your business.

 Types of Reputational Risk

-There are four main types of reputational risk, which we’ll cover below.
+There are four main types of reputational risk:

 These reputational risk scenarios are caused by direct actions of your company and company practices.
 Some possible example scenarios include:

 - Not complying with regulations, like federal or local laws or industry regulations

 - Data breaches due to unsafe practices that threaten the personal information and safety of consumers and employees